brucerbrown/GCD_Project_Files/Codebook.md

 Cleaning and Normalizing Data

-The script 'run_analysis.R' transforms the original data into a summary dataset of mean by subject and activity.
+The script 'run_analysis.R' transforms the original data into a summary dataset of means by subject and activity.
 See README.md for a complete description of the functionality of run_analysis.R

-Reference on the dataset:
+Reference on the Dataset:

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.